SAP-samples/teched2023-XP185v/exercises/ex1/README.md

 1. Navigate to your users profile page in **SAP Cloud Identity**.

 2. The user profile shows you the authentication methods setup for a user.
-You can access it through the following link in the trial envrionment:
+You can access it through the following link in the trial environment:

 **https://"trialtenant-ID".trial-accounts.ondemand.com/ui/protected/profilemanagement**